openeventing/spec/expression-language.md

   32-bit, twos-complement encoding.
 - _Boolean_: A boolean value of "true" or "false".

-The [types defined in the CloudEvents specification][ce-type-system]-- URI, URI Reference, and Timestamp-- are represented as _String_.
+The [types defined in the CloudEvents specification][ce-type-system] (URI, URI Reference, and Timestamp) are represented as _String_.

 The type system also includes _Set_, which is an unordered collection of _Strings_ of arbitrary length.
 This type can